 ICDC College offers its graduates an employment preparation course prior to graduation.
 This assists them in finding sources of employment, preparing an effective resume, and providing effective interviewing techniques.
 The goal of this program is to prepare ICDC College graduates to enter the business world with the knowledge and skills needed for success.

-ICDC graduates of the Business Management and Accounting program may be qualified for entry-level positions that may include:
+Graduates of the Business Management and Accounting program may be qualified for entry-level positions that include:

 Junior Accountant/Bookkeeper: As an entry-level accountant or bookkeeper, you would provide accurate financial information to businesses by maintaining and reconciling accounts and preparing reports.
 Your duties might include analyzing balance sheets and updating daily ledger accounts, gathering information to balance bank accounts, and preparing special reports on the company’s financial status.